Ares-Developers/Ares-docs/new/weapons/ammo.rst

   .. warning:: Units that do :tag:`ManualReload=yes` will still target enemies
     and wait for reloading, which never happens.

+To make units and structures automatically switch to another weapon when out of ammo, see :doc:`NoAmmoWeapon </new/noammoweapon>`.

 .. index:: Weapons; Weapon taking more than one round of ammo, or none at all

 .. versionadded:: 0.B